SDGforskning/sdg-strings/SDG03_query_action_WoS.md

           )
           NEAR/5
             ("improv*" OR "increas*" OR "enhanc*"
-            OR "expand*" OR "provide" OR "promot*" OR "ensur*" OR "dismant*" OR "remov*" OR "combat" OR "fight*" OR "overcome" OR "support*" OR "advoca*" OR "address" OR "policy" OR "policies" OR "initiative$" OR "program*" OR "strateg*" )
+            OR "expand*" OR "provide" OR "provision" OR "promot*" OR "ensur*" OR "dismant*" OR "remov*" OR "combat" OR "fight*" OR "overcome" OR "support*" OR "advoca*" OR "address" OR "policy" OR "policies" OR "initiative$" OR "program*" OR "strateg*" )